 For some careers, excellent vision is a matter of life and death.
-This is particularly true for military personnel, emergency responders or law enforcement.
+This is particularly true for military personnel, emergency responders, or law enforcement.
 Their jobs are to keep others safe.
 They can’t afford to have their vision correction impair their performance.
 For commercial pilots, they have specific vision requirements to maintain their license to fly.
-Professional athletes too rely heavily on vision to provide a competitive edge in hand-eye coordination, reaction time and play strategy.
+Professional athletes too, rely heavily on vision to provide a competitive edge in hand-eye coordination, reaction time, and play strategy.
 And, professional photographers and cameramen depend on their vision’s ability to capture the moment through the lens, which is made that much more difficult when you rely on a lens to see well in the first place.

 Young adults often feel a lot of pressure as they make their way into the working world and adjust to the demands and responsibilities of a full-time job.
 Dealing with the challenges of wearing corrective lenses can add to their stress.
-Glasses can become dislodged, fall off and even break.
+Glasses can become dislodged, fall off, and even break.
 Contacts fall out and get lost at the worst possible times.
 While not all careers require excellent vision as a requirement, having it helps people perform at the top of their abilities with less to worry about.
 The reality is that whatever career people choose, considering LASIK eye surgery can help make their professional life much easier to navigate.

 Life Milestone: Wedding

 Weddings are a very special life milestone.
-The couple not only wants to look their best; but they want to see every moment so their memories last a lifetime.
-Everything from the happiness on the faces of their loved ones, to the wedding outfits, flowers and decorations.
+The couple not only wants to look their best, but they want to see every moment so their memories last a lifetime.
+Everything from the happiness on the faces of their loved ones, to the wedding outfits, flowers, and decorations.
 That’s hard to do when they have to constantly worry about eyeglasses or contacts getting in the way or their vision becoming blurry.
-Considering LASIK eye surgery before the big day can help people create the vision they want, not just one for day but for many years to come.
+Considering LASIK eye surgery before the big day can help people create the vision they want, not just for one day but for many years to come.

 Life Milestone: Parenting